quat1024/incorporeal-3/README.md

 * clearly you do not own an air fryer
 * Red String Constrictor
 * Compressed Tiny Potatoes from botania tweaks 1.12 (as well as some uncompressed ones)
-* All new computermod that isnt like rhododendrite
+* All new computermod that isnt like rhododendrite (Its Bad!!!)
 * Corporea Pylon
 * Bound Ender Pearl
+* Petal block carpets lol

 ## Things left to do